-A high-deductible health insurance plan (HDHP) is an insurance plan with a larger-than-average deductible.
-HDHPs come with more out-of-pocket costs, which means your insurance won’t cover any medical expenses until you have met your deductible.
+A high-deductible health insurance plan (HDHP) is an insurance plan with a higher deductible than a traditional insurance plan.
+HDHPs may come with more out-of-pocket costs, and your insurance may not cover medical expenses (other than preventative care, if included) until you’ve met your deductible.

-An in-network provider is a healthcare professional, hospital, medical supplier, or pharmacy that is part of an insurance plan’s network.
+An in-network provider is a professional, company, or organization that’s part of an insurance plan’s network.

 Individual health insurance

 Individual health insurance is coverage purchased by individuals to cover themselves and their dependents.
-It is not associated with an employer-sponsored group coverage plan.
-In other words, it’s insurance that someone purchases themselves, not insurance they get through their job.
+It’s not associated with an employer-sponsored group coverage plan.
+In other words, it’s insurance someone purchases independently, not through their employer.

 An insurance policy is a contract between an insurer (the insurance company) and the insured (the individual, business, or entity being covered).
 An insurance policy defines the insurance terms and conditions, along with costs associated with coverage.